Appearance

 Across the diverse types of jesters from the wandering fool to the court jester, the most iconic jester’s uniform consisted of motley clothes, jingle bells, and a fool’s hat or a monk’s cowl.
 However, not all jesters dressed alike.

-For the poor jesters and jongleurs who travelled and performed in taverns or fairs, they did not have the money to spend on elaborate outfits and did not have the privileges that a court jester could afford.
-As for the royal court jester, they wore the classic motley costumes and fool’s hats.
+For the poor jesters and jongleurs who moved from town to town and performed in taverns or fairs, they did not have the money to spend on elaborate outfits.
+From professional storytellers to acrobats, many jongleurs and fools were not as well off as the court jester, who in contrast was well taken care of.
+1 As for the royal court jester, they wore the classic motley costumes and fool’s hats.

 The personal jester did not always have freedom over their costumes.
 In Medieval society, the person who supported the jester, whether a king, queen, or even duke, had control over what the jester wore.